0xvext/0xvext.github.io/_posts/2018-07-29-migrating-from-ghost-to-jekyll-and-github-pages.md

 		printf "Is $FILE ready to publish?\n"
 		printf "[y/n]: "
 		read ANSWER
-		# If file is read, move to _posts directory
+		# If file is ready, move to _posts directory
 		if [ $ANSWER == 'y' ]; then
 			mv $FILE ./_posts/
 		fi